memgonzales/aniframe-language/README.md

    Doing so should open a window prompting you to select a folder.
 Select the `aniframe-code` folder that you created when [installing AniFrame](https://github.com/memgonzales/aniframe-language?tab=readme-ov-file#option-1-using-docker-recommended).
 If your browser prompts you to allow AniFrame to view files and save changes to this folder, grant these permissions.

-1. On the terminal that you opened in Step 1 (i.e., the shell with working directory `root@<conainer_id>:/app/browser/p5-widget/p5.js-widget`), run:
+1. On the shell you opened in Step 1 (i.e., the shell with working directory `root@<conainer_id>:/app/browser/p5-widget/p5.js-widget`), run:
    ```
    sh run-code.sh
    ```